 Now, we need to go over some things NOT to do when working with budget window treatments.

-The hem is too deep.
-This is a ready-made, but if it was custom, this is a wonderful example of a low sill that is the perfect height for the contrast hem.
+The contrast hem above is too deep.
+This is a ready-made, but if it were custom, this is a wonderful example of a low sill that is the perfect height for the contrast hem.
 The drapes should be longer as well and go up several inches above the window.

 Usually, the hem is from 14″ – 18″.
 However, if your sill is at 20″, then it’s fine to follow that line.

-If the ready-made curtains come with back tabs, please do not use them.
+If the ready-made curtains come with back tabs, please do not use them, or the rod pocket.

 We’ve been through this before, but I feel compelled to speak up as the marketplace is determined to impose this 21st-century abomination on us.